 This slider works on everything, too: even the automatic magic wand tool.
 To see it in action, just tap the magic wand, then slide the slider.
 It will adjust the image automatically, running through some pretty radical edits along the way.
 Look closely and you can see the other circles in the adjustment column changing their values as you go.

 Since the iPhone XS, I’ve found that I almost never like the magic wand’s choices.
 It’s always just a little too bright and zippy for me.
 This new fade tool for the auto-adjust tool makes it a lot more useful.
-It is also easy to ruin a photo with a single slider, but that may change in future betas.
+It is also easy to ruin a photo with a single slider.

 The excellent built-in iOS filters remain the same, only now you can also fade them like anything else.
 Fade a B&W filter, and color creeps back in.
 Fade Vivid Cool, and it warms up a little.
 I love this addition.
 It really makes the filters a lot more useful.

-I’m running the iPadOS beta on an old iPad, and it doesn’t yet have the new adjustable lighting tool demoed in the WWDC 2019 keynote.
+Also new is the adjustable lighting tool demoed in the WWDC 2019 keynote.
 This tool uses the Portrait Mode’s depth info to allow you to tweak the lighting after taking the shot.
 The 3-D depth map is used to adjust the lighting as if you’d adjusted light in the real meatspace scene when you shot the image.
-Perhaps this is coming soon, or perhaps it requires the camera that shoots the image to be running iOS 13.
+This requires the camera that shoots the image to be running iOS 13, and to be capable of portrait mode.
+Once shot, however, you can adjust the effect on any other device running iOS 13.

 Photos in iOS 13